November 9, 2020

 Set vegan butter out in advance to soften.
 Soak cashews in water for 2 hours (or boil for 10 minutes) before blending, if not using a high-speed blender.
 Combine cashews and water and blend until creamy, about 2-4 minutes.
 Remove cashew cream from blender and measure out 1/4 cup to use in the frosting.

-With an electric mixer, mix vegan butter and 1/4 cup of cashew cream from previous step until well combined.
+With an electric mixer (stand mixer or hand mixer), mix vegan butter and 1/4 cup of cashew cream from previous step until well combined.
 Add lemon juice, vanilla, nutritional yeast, and salt and mix well.

 Sift powdered sugar into a small mixing bowl.
 Slowly mix in powdered sugar 1 cup at a time until desired consistency is reached.
-If your frosting becomes too dry, you can add a dash of the remaining cashew cream or almond milk.
+If your frosting becomes too dry, you can add a dash of the remaining cashew cream or some non-dairy milk.
+Turn your mixer up to medium-high speed to whip the frosting for a minute or two.

-Spread or pipe the frosting onto your cake or cupcakes.
+se an icing spatula or piping bag to spread or pipe frosting onto your cake or cupcakes.
 Garnish with cinnamon or walnuts.
+Enjoy!

-I've put a range for the powdered sugar measurement; start with the lower amount and add more if needed.
+I've put a range for the powdered sugar measurement; start with less sugar and add more if needed.
 If you're planning to pipe a lot of frosting onto cupcakes, you'll probably need to add the additional powdered sugar to stiffen it up a bit.

 I love reading comments!
 I'll do my best to answer questions, too.
 If you made the recipe, please leave a star rating, it helps support the blog so I can make more recipes and articles.
 Thank you!